KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ## Key takeaways from the Bybit hack

-Supply chain attacks are hard to detect as the theft looked like a normal authorized transaction.
+The theft appeared to be a typical authorised transaction, which makes it difficult to detect supply chain attacks.
-Standard KYC/AML controls do not help in these cases.
+Standard KYC/AML controls are ineffective in this case.

-Speed matters, as the Lazarus Group moved funds within minutes and real-time blockchain monitoring is essential.
+The Lazarus Group's ability to transfer funds within minutes shows the importance of speed and real-time blockchain monitoring.

 Blockchain intelligence tools work as $400 million was frozen because Chainalysis and TRM pushed real-time alerts to exchanges.